Keweenaw-Time-Traveler/ktt-api/README.md

                 "centroid": { //Lon and Lat of the grid cell "lon": "-9890000",
                     "lat": "5890000"
-                }, //count, total, max, percent, and montenum support rendering grid cells based on the number of items within them, relative to all items returned that match the search and filter arguments
+                }, //count, total, max, percent, and montenum support rendering grid cells based on the number of items within them,
-                "count": "1", //Count of items within this grid cell that match the search and filter arguments "total": 13, //Total items within all grid cells returned that match the search and filter arguments "max": 8, //Largest number of items in any grid cell that match the search and filter arguments
+                   //relative to all items returned that match the search and filter arguments "count": "1", //Count of items within this grid cell that match the search and filter arguments "total": 13, //Total items within all grid cells returned that match the search and filter arguments "max": 8, //Largest number of items in any grid cell that match the search and filter arguments